mestauder/C451-Project/Documentation README.md

 # C451-Project

-Documentation:
+RentaCar Project Documentation:

-System Requirements (Assignment 2) - See the Project Report - Phase 3.pdf file.
+System Requirements (Assignment 2) - See the Phase 3 - Report.pdf file.

 System Design (Assignment 3) - (N/A for the moment)